Nothing Hidden

 In the name of Yeshua HaMashiach, Amen.

-image by deepdreamgenerator at my direction
+image done by chatgpt at my direction.